the of a Travel Agent

 4. Do travel agents offer travel insurance?

-Yes, travel agents often provide travel insurance options to safeguard your trip.
+Yes, travel agents often give travel insurance options to safeguard your trip.

 5. Are travel agents still on-point in the age of online booking?